Series and repetitions in the gym, how many do I have to have good results?

 This does not mean that it is mandatory to do so, and it is possible to have good results by training only once.

-You will already see below one of the reasons.
+You'll see one of the reasons below.

 In practice it means that you are going to use a load that will give you some difficulties in the last repetitions, and in which in the last repetition you managed to do at most one more repetition, and sometimes, no more.

 For more accurate results, you can also calculate your maximum repetition for the various exercises.